Travel | 27 Oct 2017 | By Sun International

 Hobbyist botanists looking for things to do in Worcester will be happy to know that this section of the Breede Valley region falls within the transition habitat of the Fynbos and Succulent Karoo Biomes and the best of both.
 One of the top points of interest in Worcester, the Karoo Desert National Botanical Garden is famous for being the only true succulent garden in the Southern Hemisphere.
 Gloriously colourful, it’s home to a wide variety of desert and semi-desert plants.
 Enjoy a hike along one of the many trails, play hide-and-seek with the kids in the plant maze, or shop for indigenous succulent species at the nursery and take home a souvenir from your two days in Worcester.

-10. Admire Architecture on a Self-Guided Worcester Tour
+10. Take a self-guided Worcester Tour

 Take a leisurely stroll down the tree-lined avenues of picture-perfect Worcester, and marvel at historic buildings, from national monuments to gabled Cape Dutch houses.
 Some points of interest in Worcester include the Drostdy (on Somerset Street), the Old Jail (on Distillery Road), Avondrust (a Victorian home on Church Street) and Church Square.
-Here’s a handy guide to download for a self-guided Worcester tour.